BasementKrew/revelation.io/_posts/2014-02-21-json-parsing.markdown

 }
 {% endhighlight %}

-This method takes our property name of `FirstName` and converts it to `first_name` so that when we search in the NSDictonary returned from NSJSONSerialization we will find the correct JSON key name.
-After that it is a simple loop to get the values matched up:
+This method takes our property name of `firstName` and converts it to `first_name` so that when we search in the NSDictonary returned from NSJSONSerialization, we will find the correct key name.
+After that it is a simple loop to get the values matched up

 {% highlight objective-c %}
 User *john = [[User alloc] init];